MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-hyperv-discover.md

     :::image type="content" source="media/enter-code2.png" alt-text="Screenshot showing device code for PowerShell sign in." lightbox="media/key-verified.png":::

-1. It can up to 10 minutes for the appliance to be registered.
+1. The appliance may take up to 10 minutes to be registered.
 Once registered, select **Add credentials** and enter your Hyper-V source host credentials to allow discovery of your source VMs.

 1. Select **Add discovery source** and enter discovery source, IP address, and Map credentials.